tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 > Step 3: Create a high level Roadmap to get from your current environment to your target architecture

-> Step 4: Now… Search for a technology that will support this need.
+> Step 4: Now...
+Search for a technology that will support this need.
 >
 > I would highly recommend not starting by talking to vendors about how they will solve your problem.
 Strangely enough, their products always have the answer 🙂
 >